bazzisoft-openfl-extensions/interop/README.md

 Interop
 =======

+### Launch your iOS/Android app via a URL with parameters

 This extension provides functionality for launching other apps via a URL, and detecting when this app is launched by a URL with a custom scheme.
 This can be useful for integrating with 3rd party apps or integrating to & from a website.